If you’re a network marketing distributor, you may have been advised to…

 A lot of people don’t know how to go about growing an online business (without being annoying!)

 Many distributors take the same awkward, repulsive recruiting strategies they’ve been taught to do offline, and make the problems worse online – and still produce zero results!
+More and more insurance companies are beginning to use insurance agency sales to help their business’s reputation and meet their weekly targets, this prevents them from ruining their reputation.

-They’re just doing social media recruiting all wrong.
+click So many companies today are just doing social media recruiting all wrong.

 They come off salesy and pushy, and before too long, people block them on social media.